BUENOS AIRES, RIO DE JANEIRO, IGUASSU FALLS, SANTIAGO, BARILOCHE & LAKE REGION

 Day 15: Depart Rio de Janeiro

-Before leaving the big city, enjoy a fruit tasting tour at a Rio market!
-Next, our morning tour takes us to a cog railway that leads through the rainforest up Corcovado Mountain, a 2,300-foot peak crowned by the landmark statue of Christ the Redeemer.
+Before leaving the big city, enjoy a tour of downtown Rio!
+Our morning tour takes us to a cog railway that leads through the rainforest up to Corcovado Mountain, a 2,300-foot peak crowned by the landmark statue of Christ the Redeemer.
 The views from the top of the mountain are dazzling!
-The balance of the day is dedicated to your leisure for last-minute sightseeing or simply relaxing by the hotel pool before being transferred to the airport for your overnight return flight to the States.
+Later today, transfer to the airport for your overnight return flight to the U.S.

 Day 16: Arrive in the U.S.